boyvanamstel/Farlake/README.md

 ### Bootstrap

-Run the included script to create `Farlake/Shared/Configuration/SecretConstants.swift`.
+Either build the project once, or run the included script to create `Farlake/Shared/Configuration/SecretConstants.swift`.
 It holds the Rijksmuseum API key that you'll need to supply.

 ```
 ./script/bootstrap